A boat on shore needs support that handles the boat's weight without stressing

 the hull.

-working together have far more control than one person working alone.
-As with temporary
+Two people working together have far more control than one person

 is an intelligent precaution.